Some resources on earth are under more pressure and reaching low levels at faster rates than others.

 In this guide, we outline some of the important resources which we might be running out of the quickest, along with estimates of how much of each we have left in terms of years.

 What Resources Are We Running Out Of On Earth The Quickest (Or, Are Under Pressure)?

-The following are some of the resources that have been identified as resources we are running out of the quickest, or that are under pressure:
+The following are some of the resources that have been identified by some publications as resources we are running out of the quickest, or that are under pressure, according to some sources:

 Remaining Supplies Of Other Key Resources